CWSRF Emerging Contaminants - Frequent Questions and Answers

 - Emerging contaminants refer to substances and microorganisms, including manufactured or naturally occurring physical, chemical, biological, radiological, or nuclear materials, which are known or anticipated in the environment, that may pose newly identified or re-emerging risks to human health, aquatic life, or the environment.
 These substances, microorganisms, or materials can include many different types of natural or manufactured chemicals and substances – such as those in some compounds of personal care products, pharmaceuticals, industrial chemicals, pesticides, and microplastics.
 A description of emerging contaminants for the purposes of CWSRF financing can be found in Appendix B of EPA’s March 2022 memorandum, Implementation of the Clean Water and Drinking Water State Revolving Fund Provisions of the Bipartisan Infrastructure Law (pdf) (727 KB).

-- Contaminants with water quality criteria established by EPA under Clean Water Act (CWA) section 304(a), except for perfluoroalkyl and polyfluoroalkyl substances (PFAS), are not considered emerging contaminants.
-This includes nutrients (e.g., ammonia, nitrogen, and phosphorus), certain organics, and certain metals.
+- Contaminants with water quality criteria nationally recommended by EPA under Clean Water Act (CWA) section 304(a) are not considered emerging contaminants.
+Per- and polyfluoroalkyl substances (PFAS) are considered emerging contaminants regardless of any recommended water quality criteria.
+Nutrients (e.g., ammonia, nitrogen, and phosphorus), certain organics, and certain metals have water quality criteria and are not considered emerging contaminants.

 - Any project or activity that meets the criteria for any of the twelve CWSRF eligibilities outlined under section 603(c) of the CWA and addresses an identified emerging contaminant is eligible.
 Only capital costs (e.g., construction activities, equipment purchase) are eligible.
 The CWSRF cannot fund operation and maintenance activities, including monitoring/sampling, unless the monitoring/sampling is an integral part of the planning and design for a capital project.
 Planning and design for capital projects, as well as broader water quality planning where there is a reasonable expectation that the planning will result in an eligible capital project, are also eligible.